spbu-math-cs/Quadric-Intersection/README.md

 The folder named `examples` contains Jupyter notebooks with the following examples.

 - `toy_example.ipynb`: approximating the seam line of a tennis ball using an intersection of two quadrics.
-- `similarity_robustification.ipynb`: demostration and comparison of different similarity robustification methods.
+- `similarity_robustification.ipynb`: demonstration and comparison of different similarity robustification methods.
-- `outlier_detection.ipynb`: demostration and comparison of different outlier detection methods.
+- `outlier_detection.ipynb`: demonstration and comparison of different outlier detection methods.

 ## Data
 To download precomputed ArcFace embeddings follow [this link](https://drive.google.com/file/d/1o7uUkkbIvHKEMSAcQV9rs9L0HUkY7dsh/view?usp=sharing).